 Puerto Viejo de Talamanca is a beach town on the Caribbean Coast of Costa Rica, in the south close to the Costa Rica-Panama border.
-(This is not to be confused with Puerto Viejo de Sarapiquí, which is further north in Costa Rica and has about nothing to do with the Caribbean coast!).
+(This is not to be confused with Puerto Viejo de Sarapiquí, which is further north in Costa Rica!).
 Puerto Viejo is very commonly visited by travellers and the best way to acquaint yourself with the Caribbean Coast.

 Cahuita is a much smaller town just twenty minutes north of Puerto Viejo de Talamanca, but it has a growing reputation as being its quieter, less touristy relative.
 It is true: it’s less touristy, but there’s also much less to do.
 On the plus side, the place is so damned small you get to know the locals in no time (and this even resulted in someone returning my friends’ lost phone!).